UMass Amherst diverts over 1,500 tons (3 million lbs) of food waste each year making food waste the largest recycling stream on campus.

 What Can I Divert from Trash?

 - Food waste of any kind – meat, bones, veggies, grains..
-If it is (or was) edible, it’s compostable.
+If it is (or was) edible, it’s can go in the food waste bin.

 - Coffee grounds/paper filters (not Kcups) and teabags (without staples)

 - Plants – Turn out your thumb isn’t as green as you thought?
-Compost your failed botany projects and wilted flower arrangements.
-Pro tip: plastic pots are not compostable or recyclable – reuse or trash.
+Place your failed botany projects and wilted flower arrangements in the food waste.
+Pro tip: plastic pots are not recyclable – reuse or trash.

-- Tissues, paper towels & napkins – brown or white, used tissues, paper towels, and napkins can be composted
+- Tissues, paper towels & napkins – brown or white, used tissues, paper towels, and napkins can go in the food waste bin.

-- Liquids – Never go in the compost (or recycling or trash).
+- Liquids – Never go in the food waste (or recycling or trash).
 Please always pour off your liquids.
 Pro tip: if you can pour it, it’s considered a liquid.

-- Recyclables – Recyclables are NOT compostable.
+- Recyclables – Recyclables are NOT food waste.
 Please place recyclable items in the recycling bin.
 Learn more about what is accepted in our single-stream recycling bins.

-- Food packaging – Food packaging generally isn’t compostable.
-Think: chip bags, snack wrappers, plastic tubs, and the like… Maybe you didn’t make it through that whole case of Ramen?
+- Food packaging – Think: chip bags, snack wrappers, plastic tubs, and the like… Maybe you didn’t make it through that whole case of Ramen?
 You can compost the noodles, but trash the plastic wrapper and flavor packet.
 Pro Tip: Unopened non-perishable foods can also be dropped off at New2U collection tents during move-out for donation, and can be donated to local food pantries.

-- UMass Dining to-go containers are NOT compostable this year, they are recyclable.
+- UMass Dining to-go containers are NOT compostable, they are recyclable.
 Empty food out of your container before recycling it.
-Food waste goes in the compost bin.
+Food waste goes in the food waste bin.
 If it isn't empty, it's trash.
 More information about recycling to go containers is on the UMass Dining website.